Code-Institute-Submissions/smoothie-recipe-project/README.md

 ## Testing

 Testing of this website was carried out continuously, with extensive use in google chrome dev tools to ensure the site remained responsive and functioned as intended.
-The site has been checked all all screen sizes / devices available in chrome devs.
+The site has been checked on all screen sizes / devices available in chrome devs.
 One of the main issues I experienced was the sizing and layout of the card.
 I chose to use a card-reveal for each recipe.
-These are set sizes on Materialize and i came across issues fitting in all the information I wanted on each card, particularly as the screen was resized to smaller screen sizes.
+These are set sizes on Materialize and i came across issues fitting in all the information I wanted on each card, particularly as the screen was resized smaller.
 It may be an idea in the future to create a link to a 'detailed recipe' page where there is more room to provide text.
 I chose not to implement this feature, mainly due to time but also because overall, Smoothie recipes do not contain longwinded Methods and so this was not priorortised in the project.
 Another issue I came across was the size of the chart on smaller screens.
 Although the chart rendered fine on most sizes, it did not seem to show